Event Producer Resources

 - Make sure you thoroughly understand the conditions of the venue hire before committing.

 We've compiled a list of venues across Victoria – it's a rocker resource if you're on the hunt for a venue.
+Please keep in mind that a lot of venues have been going through hardship in the current lock down and may not be available/willing to commit to a show at this time.

 Great venue guides can also be found online, for example: